Stewart86/github-user-search/README.md

 ### Privacy concern with your login credential

 This page login to GitHub via basic authentication by encoding your userid and password with base64, which can be easily decoded.
-To safe guard your credential, please make sure your are logged out after use.
+To safe guard your credentials, please make sure your are logged out after use.

-your encoded credential is saved in the session storage of your local machine.
+your encoded credentials is saved in the session storage of your local machine.
 By logging out, this varible will be removed from your session storage.

 ### User Search